-Last month dozens of UK delegates in animation as well as other creative and media industries flew out to Miami to join thousands more at Kidscreen – a conference for all things children’s media.
-Everyone from massive broadcasters like Nickelodeon and Netflix to tiny startups are there to develop ideas, seek investment and sign production deals.
+Last month dozens of UK delegates in animation, as well as other creative and media industries, flew out to Miami to join thousands more at Kidscreen - a conference for all things children’s media.
+Everyone from massive broadcasters like Nickelodeon and Netflix to tiny startups is there to develop ideas, seek investment and sign production deals.

 Want to know what you could be doing to get ahead in animation, who are the biggest cheeses in children’s media, or even find out what the British are best at?
 You’re in luck - Greg Childs, Editorial Director of The Children’s Media Conference and UK Delegation Organiser for Kidscreen 2017 offers his take on all this and more.
 Greg has over 25 years of experience at the BBC under his belt, during which time he launched CBBC & CBeebies.

 Dan had the pleasure of escaping the cold and the rain of Blighty to join the UK delegation in sweltering Florida… to then spend all week in freezing cold, air conditioned conference rooms.
 It was a jetlag-fuelled whirlwind of meetings and sessions crammed in one after the other, but he still just about managed to grab some time for this interview.
 Here’s the few questions that tumbled out of his head and landed in the lap of Greg on the very last day of this endurance run of a conference.

 Dan: So to start with, when did the UK delegation begin coming to Kidscreen?